oneblink/buildbot-cli/README.md

 for available commands.

 `bm buildbot evergreen` supports the following options:
-- `--force` optional, overwrite any existing update zip files
+- `--force` optional, overwrite any existing update zip files, use this flag to prevent a confirmation prompt when zip files already exist
 - `--no-upload` optional, prevent the evegreen zip files from being uploaded to remote location

 To zip resources for a project and upload: